Season 1, Episode 32

 Lorne Brown:

 And how do we bring this to your listeners, to the patients?
-And I’m look looking more for the practical.
+And I’m looking more for the practical.
 For the patient, what’s the physical, what are you doing on the body and how are you helping them do their conscious work?
 How do you connect them to that part of themselves where they can somehow influence matter and I’m assuming at this point in time, there’s a limitation to what you can do with matter.

 Jeremy Pulsifer:

 It’s really exciting because all I can really do with childlike wonder is give you three examples of how this came into being.
-And the nice part about for any practitioners that are listening, this was me just witnessing and remaining in awe and remaining open and taking notes.
+And the nice part about any practitioners that are listening, this was me just witnessing and remaining in awe and remaining open and taking notes.
 I think that unconsciously I was inviting this in, but there wasn’t like I had a script that I was working from.
 And everyone listening to this is going to thankfully say, aha, I’ve had that experience, I’ve known of this experience.
 May that be the wind beneath your wings to raise up your faith that such things happen.
 And what it is, is we have very involved processes.
 We have a 90 day or three month preparation method at the Yinova Center where we identify the individual’s unique archetypes of how their body is functioning and where it’s in deficit or where there’s difficulty and how we can bring it into balance.
 And the evidence has shown through research that in that preparatory moment of say 90 or 120 or 180 days, however long it takes to prepare for conception is a really critical phase.

 Lorne Brown: